sbt/sbt/src/sphinx/Detailed-Topics/Update-Report.rst

 Update Report
 =============

-`update` and related tasks produce a value of type `sbt.UpdateReport <../../api/sbt/UpdateReport.html>`_ This data structure provides information about the resolved configurations, modules, and artifacts.
+:key:`update` and related tasks produce a value of type `sbt.UpdateReport <../../api/sbt/UpdateReport.html>`_ This data structure provides information about the resolved configurations, modules, and artifacts.
 At the top level,